-The emphasis for the Leader is that they can be an effective leader of a team.
-This would include the ability to look after themselves and others while paddling in moving water environments of different characters, i.e. narrow and technical, wide and voluminous.
+The emphasis is for the Leader to be an effective leader of a team.
+This would include the ability to look after themselves and others while paddling in open water environments of different characteristics, i.e. long or short fetch winds and associated waves and conditions, as well as different aspects of the wind, i.e. into, across and down wind.

-Advanced Moving Water:
+Open Water: